Best Secured Credit Cards in Canada for 2026

 - Teaches financial discipline

-- Security deposit is returned when the card is closed
+- The security deposit is returned when the card is closed

 - Accepted everywhere credit cards are accepted